Vege25/node-basics1/readme.md

+# Dummy restful api

 Endpoints
 GET /items: Get a list of all items.

-# Dummy restful api

-Endpoints
 GET /items/{id}: Get a specific item by ID.
 POST /items: Create a new item.
 PUT /items/{id}: Update an existing item by ID.